 Established in 1970, Lutherwood has grown to offer children’s mental health, employment, housing and family counselling services to more than 16,600 people each year in Waterloo Region and Wellington County.
 Its programs - built on a foundation of compassion, best practice and innovation - are delivered by professional staff in a caring and supportive environment.

 Lutherwood began as a centennial project sponsored by the Lutheran Church of Canada.
-Recognizing the need for an alternative to incarceration for boys coping with severe mental health issues, trees were cleared in 1969, to make way for a small residential treatment centre on Benjamin Road in Waterloo, Ontario.
-Today, that site houses three residential programs, a school and a children's mental health centre of excellence for boys and girls requiring mental health services.
+Recognizing the need for an alternative to incarceration for boys coping with severe mental health issues, trees were cleared in 1969, to make way for a small live-in treatment centre on Benjamin Road in Waterloo, Ontario.
+Today, that site houses three live-in programs, a school and a children's mental health centre of excellence for boys and girls requiring mental health services.

 Expanding Over Time